jarad/jarad.github.com/courses/stat486/quiz.md

 Please make sure to remove automatic answers that have a default correct value of 0.

+Sometimes answers aren't immediately numeric answers but can be quickly converted to numeric answers.
+For example, confidence intervals are really just two numeric answers.
+In the Canvas quiz, just use the same number, e.g. 3.(b) and indicate "confidence interval lower bound" and "confidence interval upper bound".

 ### Multiple choice

 For questions with a single correct, non-numeric answer the type should be set